 Aphid Damage in the Garden

-Aphids also act as a vector which means they can carry viruses from one plant to others.
+Aphids also act as a vector which means they can carry viruses from one host plant to others.

 How To Get Rid Of Aphids In The Garden

 While aphids don’t get disturbed by rustling leaves, they can be dislodged from their hiding places with a quick spray of cold water.
 Be sure to use a strong stream of water.

 Mild Dish Soap Spray